-In this blog post, I’m going to showcase that it’s possible to have a Gantt chart representation with Agile (in its Scrum variant) ways of working without jeopardizing Agile practices.
+In this article, we would like to showcase that it’s possible to have a Gantt chart representation with Agile (in its Scrum variant) ways of working without jeopardizing Agile practices.
 That might sound impossible.
 There is a long-standing case against Gantt charts in Agile communities.
 Gantt chart is so "old world", the waterfall totem, the first soldier to fall at Agile D-Day.
 So Gantt charts cannot be Agile, right?
 Actually, that’s not completely true!

 The case against Gantt charts